embermap/ember-cli-fastboot-testing/tests/dummy/app/templates/docs/network-mocking.md

 }
 ```

 Next, each of our FastBoot tests can create their own mocks using the `/create-fastboot-testing-mock` endpoint.
-Here's an exa
+Here's an example:

 ```js
 import fetch from 'fetch';